Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Spread & Total Prediction for Clemson vs. Miami (FL)

-Miami (FL) is 4-5-0 against the spread, while Clemson's ATS record this season is 8-3-0.
-The Hurricanes are 5-4-0 and the Tigers are 8-3-0 in terms of going over the point total.
+Clemson is 8-3-0 against the spread this season compared to Miami (FL)'s 4-5-0 ATS record.
+The Tigers are 8-3-0 and the Hurricanes are 5-4-0 in terms of going over the point total.
+The two teams combine to score 167 points per game, 12.5 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM